FreeRTOS/FreeRTOS-Libraries-Integration-Tests/README.md

 This repository contains tests that verify an integration of FreeRTOS IoT libraries running on a specific microcontroller-based development board for robustness and compatibility with AWS’s published best practices for AWS IoT Core connectivity.
-Refer to [FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting.html) for how to port FreeRTOS libraries and test your project.
-The tests are used by [AWS IoT Device Tester](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) (IDT) as part of the [AWS Device Qualification for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/qualificationguide/afr-qualification.html).
-The tests can also be run locally from your IDE to verify your project, but a test report from IDT is required for AWS Device Qualification.

 ### Tests

 The following test groups are included in this repository:
 1. Transport Interface Test validates the implementation of transport interface required by [coreMQTT](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-mqtt.html) and [coreHTTP](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-corehttp.html).
 The implementation can be plain text or TLS.
 See [Transport Interface Test](/src/transport_interface) for details.
 2. PKCS11 Test validates the implementation of PKCS11 interface required by [corePKCS11](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html).See [PKCS11 Test](/src/pkcs11) for details.
-3. OTA Test validates the implementation of Physical Abstract Layer for [Over-the-Air Updates](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ota.html).
-See [OTA Test](/src/ota) for details.
-4. MQTT Test validates the integration with coreMQTT library.
+3. MQTT Test validates the integration with coreMQTT library.

 ### Folder Structure